Henryk Iwaniec

-Henryk Iwaniec (born October 9, 1947) is a Polish-American mathematician, and since 1987 a professor at Rutgers University.
+Henryk Iwaniec (born October 9, 1947) is a Polish-American mathematician and a professor at Rutgers University since 1987.
+He is a member of the American Academy of Arts and Sciences and the Polish Academy of Sciences.
+He has made important contributions to analytic and algebraic number theory as well as harmonic analysis.
+He is the recipient of Cole Prize (2002), Steele Prize (2011), and Shaw Prize (2015).

 Background and education

 Iwaniec studied at the University of Warsaw, where he got his PhD in 1972 under Andrzej Schinzel.
 He then held positions at the Institute of Mathematics of the Polish Academy of Sciences until 1983 when he left Poland.
 He held visiting positions at the Institute for Advanced Study, University of Michigan, and University of Colorado Boulder before being appointed Professor of Mathematics at Rutgers University.
 He is a citizen of both Poland and the United States.

 He and mathematician Tadeusz Iwaniec are twin brothers.

 Work

 Iwaniec studies both sieve methods and deep complex-analytic techniques, with an emphasis on the theory of automorphic forms and harmonic analysis.

 In 1997, Iwaniec and John Friedlander proved that there are infinitely many prime numbers of the form a^{2} + b^{4}.
 Results of this strength had previously been seen as completely out of reach: sieve theory—used by Iwaniec and Friedlander in combination with other techniques—cannot usually distinguish between primes and products of two primes, say.
+He also showed that there are infinitely many numbers of the form $n^2+1$ with at most two prime factors.

 In 2001, Iwaniec was awarded the seventh Ostrowski Prize.
 The prize citation read, in part, "Iwaniec's work is characterized by depth, profound understanding of the difficulties of a problem, and unsurpassed technique.
 He has made deep contributions to the field of analytic number theory, mainly in modular forms on GL(2) and sieve methods."